Project Name: Legion Park

 The Blair County Conservation District recognized this problem and suggested that a product called GEOWEB® might be the solution.
 The GEOWEB is a plastic three-dimensional cellular confinement system that is manufactured by Presto Products Company.
 The GEOWEB system has many applications, including load support for parking surfaces, slope protection, channel protection, and earth retention.
 The product comes in many different sizes and the size requirements depend on desired use and needs.
 Recognizing that compaction and lack of drainage were the primary factors at Legion Park, the Conservation District felt that the stormwater storage and load support abilities of the GEOWEB would be a suitable solution to the problems.

 The Conservation District approached Keller Engineers, Inc. to help with a parking lot design that would minimize the parking lot problems.
-The design team then contacted ACF Environmental, the local Pennsylvania supplier of the GEOWEB product.
-ACF Environmental suggested that the 4-inch depth GEOWEB cell could be used.
+The design team then contacted the local material supplier, the local Pennsylvania supplier of the GEOWEB product.
+The local material supplier suggested that the 4-inch depth GEOWEB cell could be used.
 To allow for stormwater storage and infiltration, the design team decided that excavating the existing compacted soil and stone from the parking lot was necessary.
 A trench approximately 180 feet in length, 2 feet deep, and 11 feet wide was also included in the design to allow for additional stormwater storage.
 The design also called for geotextile separation fabric to be used between the underlying soils and the parking lot materials.
 The design team contacted local contractors Ben L. May Excavating and Richard Curry Excavating to aid in the final design and project layout.
 Ben L. May Excavating made the final touches on the design, aided in layout, and was essential in the completion of the project.

 Constructing the Permeable Parking Lot